-Gulf Charter/Headboat Permit for Reef Fish, referred to as a for-hire permit, is the limited access, federal for-hire permit required to take paying passengers fishing for reef fish in federal waters.
+Gulf Charter/Headboat Permit for Reef Fish, referred to as a for-hire permit, is the limited access, federal for-hire permit required to take paying passengers fishing for reef fish in federal waters of the Gulf of Mexico.

-Recreational Annual Catch Limit (ACL) - pounds of fish allowed to be landed by recreational fishers (includes private anglers, charter vessels, and headboats).
+Recreational Sector Annual Catch Limit (ACL) - pounds of fish allowed to be landed by recreational fishers (includes private anglers, charter vessels, and headboats).